2021–22 Nakhon Ratchasima F.C. season

 The 2021–22 season is Nakhon Ratchasima's 7th consecutive seasons in top flight after promoted back from Thai Division 1 in 2014.
-In this season, Nakhon Ratchasima participates in 3 competitions which consisted of the Thai League, FA Cup, and League Cup.
+In this season, Nakhon Ratchasima participated in 3 competitions which consisted of the Thai League, FA Cup, and League Cup.

-The season was supposed to start on 31 July 2021 and concluded on 21 May 2022.
-Then, due to the situation of the COVID-19 pandemic is still severe, FA Thailand decided to postpone the season to start on 13 August 2021 instead.
-However, as it stands on 23 July 2021, the COVID-19's situation is getting even worse.
-Therefore, FA Thailand decided to postpone the opening day for the second time to start on 3 September 2021.
+The season was originally planned to start on 31 July 2021 and to conclude on 21 May 2022.
+Due to the still ongoing severe situation of the COVID-19 pandemic at the time, FA Thailand decided to postpone the season to start on 13 August 2021 instead.
+However, as the COVID-19 pandemic was worsening as of 23 July 2021, FA Thailand had decided to postpone the opening day for the second time to start on 3 September 2021.